 Q15.
-Since your SOL clinic visit on (date), are there times when you have been troubled by shortness of breath when hurrying on level ground or walking up a slight hill?
+Since our last telephone interview with you on (date), are there times when you have been troubled by shortness of breath when hurrying on level ground or walking up a slight hill?

 Ask about being troubled by shortness of breath when hurrying on level ground or up a slight hill.